 Okay, what other childhood memories are there?
 One memory recently came to me while I was watching a show on the web called 80’s Dan where in one episode he buried a McDLT in a time capsule.
 For those of you who don’t know what that is, McDonald’s put out a sandwich that came in a Styrofoam container with two sides.
 One side had the top of the bun including the lettuce, tomato and cheese while the other side had the burger and the bottom part of the bun, hence the tagline: “The hot stays hot while the cool stays cool.”
 I used to get the McDLT pretty much all the time during its heyday.
 McDonald’s should really consider bringing the McDLT back.

 And I could go on forever as far as talking about my childhood, but I probably should call it a day.
 I’m not doing a movie here (well not yet anyway.)
 But if you grew up in the 80’s and 90’s and remember a lot of the stuff I mentioned here today, then your childhood was awesome.
 They say that as you get older and life gets harder, you start appreciating your childhood a bit more, but at the end of the day, you have to move forward.
 But there is nothing wrong with a little nostalgia every now and then.

-My debut hour-long episode of vlogs that I have been meaning to get to but haven’t gotten around to.
-First up, how 2014 went for me, a new segment where I talk about the Stephen King novel Revival, my thoughts on the Star Wars: Episode 7 teaser trailer, what Back to the Future Part 2 got right and wrong about 2015, an anti-smoking rant, and a couple of reshot videos including a video on how to survive on YouTube, the return of Mr. Hater and more.
+A podcast version of an old video from January 2015 about how 2014 went for me, a new segment where I talk about the Stephen King novel Revival, my thoughts on the Star Wars: Episode 7 teaser trailer, what Back to the Future Part 2 got right and wrong about 2015, an anti-smoking rant, and a couple of reshot videos including a video on how to survive on YouTube and more.